Archangel Ink FAQ’s.

 What if I only need certain services (cover design and marketing, but not editing, for example, or just proofreading and formatting)?

-Totally fine.
+No problem.
 Lots of our clients come to us for help on some but not all aspects of publishing, and we love being there to fill in the gaps.
 After we speak on Skype, we’ll send you guidelines on submitting your material to us, and we can assess and get you a quote on just what you need.

 How does cover design work?